janpeuker/awesome-tech-roles/README.md

 - [A comprehensive survey of Product Management](https://www.lennysnewsletter.com/p/product-management-survey) - Very deep research on different PM approaches per company by Lenny Rachitsky.
 - [Advanced time management principles](https://twitter.com/shreyas/status/1492345140492472321) - Long thread by Shreyas Doshi on priorization for product managers going into different approaches for different experience / seniority levels.
+- [Alternatives To Product Managers](https://www.svpg.com/alternatives-to-product-managers/) - Marty Cagan drill deep into the difference between product management as a practice and as a role.
 - [A product managers&apos; guide to API&apos;s](https://medium.com/swlh/a-product-managers-guide-to-apis-c5fffff0e5e0) - Not all products have an interactive UI, good overview on API&apos;s as product (see above Jeff Bezos&apos; API Mandate and below Developer Experience).
 - [Being Glue](https://noidea.dog/glue) - Classic essay by Tanya Reilly on enabling collaboration in engineering (see above "Take jobs that make you grow").
 - [DWP Digital](https://dwpdigital.blog.gov.uk/2018/01/23/why-i-chose-a-business-analyst-career/) - (For Comparison) Explains the Business Analyst role in a public service / government org.